return42/sphkerneldoc/doc/books/80211/cfg80211-developers-guide-000-002.rst

+.. -*- coding: utf-8; mode: rst -*-

 =========================
 Actions and configuration
 =========================

 Each wireless device and each virtual interface offer a set of configuration operations and other actions that are invoked by userspace.
 Each of these actions is described in the operations structure, and the parameters these operations use are described separately.

 Additionally, some operations are asynchronous and expect to get status information via some functions that drivers need to call.

 Scanning and BSS list handling with its associated functionality is described in a separate chapter.

 .. toctree::